ISCHEMIC STROKE / ETIOLOGY

 Lacunar stroke

-- penetrating arteries arise at sharp angles from major vessels and are thus anatomically prone to constriction and occlusion
+- penetrating arteries arise at sharp angles from larger vessels and are, therefore, anatomically prone to stenosis and occlusion

-- the term “lacune” was first described in the late 19th and early 20th century – it usually describes a small, chronic cavity that represents the healed phase of lacunar infarction
+- the term “lacune” was first described in the late 19th and early 20th centuries – it usually describes a small, chronic cavity that represents the healed phase of a lacunar infarct

-- etiology of lacunar infraction is not automatically of arteriolopathic origin ⇒ occlusion can be caused by different mechanisms!
+- etiology of the lacunar infarct is not necessarily of arteriolopathic origin ⇒ various mechanisms can cause occlusion!

-- most commonly basal ganglia (globus pallidus, putamen, thalamus, and caudate), the pons, and the subcortical white matter structures (internal capsule and corona radiate) are affected
+- subcortical white matter structures (internal capsule and corona radiata)

 - lacunar stroke syndrome (LACS) is a clinical manifestation of lacunar stroke; the most common are: